Table of Contents[Hide][Show]

 The land under the Empire State Building was once a farm.
 Annual events include group weddings every Valentine’s Day and a run to the top.
 From the observation deck, more typically reached by elevator, you can see the whole city, and parts of New Jersey and Connecticut.

 TravelingMom Tip: Since you have just one day in the city, you might want to splurge on an Express Pass to skip the line.
 During peak tourist season, the line can take an hour or two.
-The express pass is $80 or $89, depending on the time of year.
+The express pass is $78.
 This is a popular stop pretty much the entire year, but around holidays, summer and fall are particularly crowded.
 The weeks after New Year’s Day are the quietest time.

 3rd Stop: Lunch